harness/developer-hub/docs/chaos-engineering/troubleshooting/troubleshooting.md

 ### Executing an experiment moves it to a QUEUED state

-When you execute an experiment but it moves to the `Queued` state, it means the [Chaos manager](TO_DO) was unable to send the experiment to the [subscriber](TO_DO).
+When you execute an experiment but it moves to the `Queued` state, it means the [Chaos manager](/docs/chaos-engineering/architecture-and-security/architecture/components#20-chaos-manager) was unable to send the experiment to the [subscriber](/docs/chaos-engineering/architecture-and-security/architecture/components#components-common-to-all-chaos-infrastructure).

 It could be due to a variety of reasons, such as:

+1. The chaos manager couldn't create the task for experiment creation.
+2. Kubernetes IFS couldn't fetch the task for experiment creation.
-1. The subscriber is unable to reach the chaos control plane (chaos K8s IFS).
+3. The subscriber is unable to reach the Kubernetes IFS.
-2. The chaos control plane components (chaos-manager and chaos K8s IFS) were unable to create the experiment.

 #### Debug

 1. Check the subscriber's health; if the subscriber isn't active, it can't fetch the tasks to create the experiment.
 In such a case, check the logs of the subscriber and restart the subscriber pod.
-2. In case you are using SMP (self-managed platform), check the logs of the control plane components, such as Chaos Manager and chaos K8s IFS.
+2. Check the logs of the control plane components, such as Chaos Manager and Kubernetes IFS.
-3. If you are a SaaS customer, contact [Harness support](mailto:support@harness.io).

 ### While executing an experiment, it directly moves to the ERROR state and the execution data for the run is absent